rjsloan/getdata-012-CourseProject/README.md

 # getdata-012-CourseProject
 CourseProject for getdata-012

+See codebook.md for description of dataset, files, variables, etc..

 The script is written to align with the 5 steps of the assignment.

    1. Merges the training and the test sets to create one data set.